keithalewis/math/ep.md

 _Arbitrage_ exists if there is a portfolio $\xi\in\RR^I$ with $\xi^* x < 0$ and $\xi^* X(\omega) \ge0$, $\omega\in\Omega$.
 The cost of acquiring
 the porfolio is negative so you make money up front.
-The liquidation value at the end of the period is always non-negative so you never lose money.
-Note the definition of arbitrage does not involve the probability measure.
+The liquidation value at the end of the period is non-negative no matter what happens so you never lose money.
+Note the definition of arbitrage does not involve a probability measure.
 The _Fundamental Theorem of Asset Pricing_ for the one-period model states there is no arbitrage if and only if there exists a positive measure $D$ on $\Omega$ with $x = \int_\Omega X\,dD$.
 See the